ceejbot/polyclay/README.md

 ### Valid data types

+Polyclay properties must have types declared.
+Getters and setter functions will be defined for each that enforce the types.
+Supported types are:

 string
-: strings; undefined and null are disallowed
+: strings; undefined and null are disallowed; default is empty string

 array
-: [] or new Array()
+: arrays; default is [] or new Array()

 number
-: any number
+: any number; default is 0

 boolean
-: true/false
+: true/false; default is false

 date
-: attribute setter can take a date object, a milliseconds number, or a parseable date string.
+: attribute setter can take a date object, a milliseconds number, or a parseable date string; default is new Date()

 hash
-: object/hashmap/associative array
+: object/hashmap/associative array/dictionary/choose your lingo; default is {}

+reference
+: pointer to another polyclay object; see documentation below; default is `null`

-### Ennumerables
+### Enumerables

 TBD

 ### Optional properties

-TBD
+Optional properties don't have types, but they do have convenient getters & setters defined for you.
+They are also persisted in CouchDB if they are present.

 ### Required properties

 TBD

+The model will not validate if required properties are missing.

+## Validation

+TBD

+## API

+`buildClass()`

+`valid()`

+Returns true if all required properties are present, the values of all typed properties are acceptable, and `validator()` (if defined on the model) returns true.

+`rollback()`

+Roll back the values of fields to the last stored value.
+(Probably could be better.)

+`serialize()`

+Serialize the model as a hash.
+Includes optional properties.

+`toJSON()`

+Serialize the model as a string by calling `JSON.stringify()`.
+Includes optional properties.

+`clearDirty()`

+Clears the dirty bit.
+The model cannot be rolled back after this is called.
+Is called by the persistence layer on a successful save.

 ## Persisting in Couch

 TBD

 ## Example